initialrise/aparichit/README.md

 1. Clone the project repository from GitHub: [Project Aparichit](https://github.com/initialrise/aparichit).
 2. Configure the database settings to establish a connection with MySQL or your preferred database management system.
+3. Start a PHP server to access the website.
 ## Contributors

 The Kathmandu Metro e-Governance project was developed by a team of dedicated individuals committed to enhancing citizen participation and promoting good governance.
 The core contributors include: